Steinberg slices and group-valued moment maps: Quasi-Hamiltonian and quasi-Poisson structures

 given by the graph of $\omega^\flat$.
-Conversely, a $0$-twisted Dirac structure $L\subset TM\oplus T^*M$ is induced by a symplectic form if and only if $L$ is transverse to both $TM$ and $T^*M,$ viewed as subbundles of $TM\oplus T^*M$. \item Similarly, any Poisson manifold $(M,\pi)$ corresponds to the $0$-twisted Dirac structure
+Conversely, a $0$-twisted Dirac structure $L\subset TM\oplus T^*M$ is induced by a symplectic form if and only if $L$ is transverse to both $TM$ and $T^*M,$ viewed as subbundles of $TM\oplus T^*M$. \item Similarly, a Poisson structure $\pi$ on $M$ corresponds to the $0$-twisted Dirac structure

 given by the graph of $\pi^\#$.
 Its projection onto the first coordinate is the distribution whose integral submanifolds are the symplectic leaves of $\pi$.
 Conversely, a $0$-twisted Dirac structure $L\subset TM\oplus T^*M$ is induced by a Poisson bivector if and only if $L$ is transverse to $TM$.